 - Alisal (1995, +Bold).

 - ITC Galliard (1978), a recreation of Robert Granjon's garalde letters.
-Note: Bringhurst recommends a Carter and Cone version of this font, called Galliard CC: it has old style figures and small caps.
+This typeface was originally conceived in 1965.
+Bringhurst recommends a Carter and Cone version of this font, called Galliard CC: it has old style figures and small caps.
 Further versions include Aldine 701 (Bitstream), Matthew (Softmaker), ITC Galliard Etext (2013, Carl Crossgrove, Linotype), and Gareth (Softmaker).

 - The ITC Charter family (1987 for Bitstream and known as Bitstream Charter; licensed to ITC in 1993; see the Elsner&Flake version of ITC Charter).
 An upgraded commercial version was released by Bitstream in 2004 under the name Charter BT Pro.